cosmos/cosmos-sdk/docs/architecture/adr-007-specialization-groups.md

 ## Context

-This idea was first conceived of in order to fulfill the use case of the creation of a decentralized Computer Emergency Response Team (CERT), Whose members would be elected by the Cosmos Community and would fulfill the role of coordinating the Cosmos community under an emergency situations.
+This idea was first conceived of in order to fulfill the use case of the creation of a decentralized Computer Emergency Response Team (dCERT), Whose members would be elected by the Cosmos Community and would fulfill the role of coordinating the Cosmos community under an emergency situations.
 This thinking can be further abstracted into the conception of "blockchain specialization